 A good way to grow your traffic is to get new visitors to your blog.
 But what you’ll learn quickly is that most of these visitors will never come back.

 You only have a few seconds to convince a visitor that your blog is worth reading.
-One way that I do this is through the popularity contest plugin.
-It will allow you to show off the blog posts that your readers love the most and your favorite blog posts.
+One way I do this is through the popularity contest plugin.
+It will allow you to show off the blog posts your readers love the most and your favorite blog posts.

 Plugin #4: Top Commentators